natalijabujevic0708/WorldOfGames/README.md

 [View the live project here.](https://natalijabujevic0708.github.io/WorldOfGames/)

 This is a game website World of Games.
+A user can choose between Guess the Number and Memory game.
 It is designed to be responsive and accessible on a range of devices, making it easy to navigate for users who want to play the games.

 <h2><img src="./assets/images/responsiveDesign.png"></h2>
 <h2>User Experience (UX)</h2>